Division of Social Sciences

 310. International Business

 Introduction to the study of global business, including the dynamics of conducting business across national boundaries and the critical roles that culture, technology, politics, and economics play in shaping the global competitive environment.
+Students may not take both BUS 310 and BUS 311.

 311. Global Business Strategy

 Acquaints future managers with the tools necessary to understand challenges facing multinational firms.
 Focuses on the management, strategy, corporate structuring, and functional operations necessary for firms to succeed globally.
 Includes lectures, cases, guest speakers, and a computer simulation game.
+Students may not take both BUS 310 and BUS 311.

 315. Enterprise Resource Planning Systems